Language selection

 Canada sets its sights on the Moon

-The Canadian Space Agency is working with national and international partners to plan the development and build the Lunar Gateway, an outpost in the vicinity of the Moon that will serve as a stepping stone for deep-space exploration.
-Canada is contributing a robotic system, Canadarm3, to the Gateway.
+The Canadian Space Agency is working with national and international partners to plan the development and build Gateway, an outpost in the vicinity of the Moon that will serve as a stepping stone for deep-space exploration.
+Canada is contributing a robotic system, Canadarm3, to Gateway.

 The well-being of crews is essential to the success of longer-term missions to more distant destinations.
 Studies conducted on the Moon and the outpost will build a deeper understanding of possible health effects of cosmic radiation and solar storms on astronauts outside Earth's protective magnetic field.